clustervision/trinityX/doc/ps_controller_storage.rst

 .. warning:: ``NFS_EXPORT_LOCAL`` is expected to be enabled for installation of the secondary controller.
 If disabled, the directory must be available locally on the secondary controller before the TrinityX secondary setup starts.

+Additional configuration options for the NFS server are:

+``NFS_RPCCOUNT``

+    Number of NFS server threads to start.
+Default is 8 if unset.
+The best number depends on the amount of nodes and traffic.

+``NFS_ENABLE_RDMA``

+    Make the NFS server listen to the nfsrdma port (20049) for NFS-over-RDMA.
+This does not remove the ability to use the regular TCP proto, and is safe to enable on RDMA-supporting hardware.

+.. note:: To make use of that feature, you need hardware that support RDMA in a way or another: iWARP, InfiniBand, RoCE for example.
+It will not work on regular Ethernet cards without HW support.

+.. note:: Enabling this feature will automatically configure the compute images to use RDMA instead of TCP.
+This can be changed in the images by setting ``Proto=tcp`` in ``/etc/nfsmount.conf``.

+.. warning:: This applies to the controllers too.
+As the secondary installer will try to fetch the required information from the primary via NFS, NFS must be working over RDMA if that option is selected.
+This implies that all drivers and support software must be installed on the systems before beginning the TrinityX configuration.

 Examples